Last update: May 3, 2022

 Next to Thapae Gate is a plaque which explains the history of the inner and outer Thapae gate; and which also states: "Based on a photograph of ONE of the Thapae gates".
 There used to be two gates on Tha Phae road, one in the square city wall, and one at the outer defense ring where Thapae Road crosses the Kamphaeng Din wall.
 (Kamphaeng Din)

-The Mystery of Thapae Gate - the Big Puzzle.
+The Mystery of Thapae Gate - the Big Location Puzzle.

 For a long time, there have been doubts about the location of the original "Thapae Gate", where the photograph was taken in 1899.
 Was it where the modern reconstructed gate is now, in the square city wall; or was it at the circular outer defense wall, which was for a large part a high dirt wall with a small canal around it?

-From the old photo it is clearly visible that Thapae Gate used to have a double gated entrance, as was common in many walled towns.
+Thapae Gate was a double gated courtyard, a secure entrance to the walled town.
 On this site lanna-ww2.com all the ancient gates are described.
 Hak Hakanson makes the point that the photo of Thapae Gate in 1899 might have been located to the east of the current location; where Thapae Road crosses the outer circular wall.
 The Kamphaeng Din wall is indicated on the map below.

 Thaphae Road runs from Thaphae Gate to the Mae Ping River.
 Tha Phae translates to "raft landing"; in ancient times the Ping River was the main transport route.
 Let's have a look at the detailed map below from 1893; which was created in King Inthawichayanon's time.